wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 > The reason to choose the specific upper bound is that 2^53 is the largest integer such that this integer and *all* (positive) smaller integers can be represented exactly in IEEE-754 doubles.
 Some languages (e.g. JavaScript) use doubles as their sole number type.
 Most languages do have signed and unsigned 64-bit integer types that both can hold any value from the specified range.
 >

-- Q: What about the birthday problem with the current range for IDs?

 The following is a complete list of usage of IDs in the three categories for all WAMP messages.
 For a full definition of these see [messages section](#messages).

 #### Global Scope IDs